aashiqerasool/quantifiedcrowd/README.md

 * In this archive there are two folders, quantifiedCrowd and qcDashboard.
 Both are individual applications that function together.
 The applications are run in a development mode on Meteor.
 In order to do this on Linux or Mac OSX please do the following:

   First navigate to the root of this archive via the terminal/command line, then run the following:

-    > cd <app-root> //<app-root> will be either the root of the quantifiedCrowd folder or the root of the qcDashboard folder.
+    > cd <app-root> //<app-root> will be either the root of the quantifiedCrowd or qcDashboard
     > meteor

 It is recommended to first follow the above process and run quantifiedCrowd (mobile app) by replacing <app-root> with quantifiedCrowd, then follow the same process to run qcDashboard by replacing <app-root> with qcDashboard.